tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Which of the following tasks can a user perform to optimize Amazon EC2 costs?
 (Select TWO.)
 A: "Implement Auto Scaling groups to add and remove instances based on demand"  and  "Purchase Amazon EC2 Reserved Instances

+- Q: If users are not very technical and don't know very much about AWS, what's an easy alternative to using EC2?
+A: Lightsail is a compute service that is relatively cheap and is easy to deploy by users with little or no AWS expertise.
+While Lightsail doesn't have as many configuration options, you do have the ability to access the VPC from within the Lightsail instance and gain access to many services.
+Amazon calls this a simple cloud server.
+Note that Lightsail does NOT support RedHat Linux.

+- Q: When you create an ECS Cluster, what do you need to create inside of each cluster?
+A: You need to create a task.
+A task definition defines what container to run.

+- Q: If you want to use EC2 instances with ECS, what must you run inside each EC2 instance?
+A: An ECS agent.
+If you don't want to manage an EC2 instance then use Fargate.

 ## Storage